mbarulli/mbarulli.github.io/index.md

 # About me

-I’ve always wanted to design and build products that do solve real problems, tools that could make life easier and more just for people.
+I design and build products that do solve real problems, tools that could make life easier and more just for people.

 ## What I’m doing
 Blockchain, intellectual property, privacy and security